imofftoseethewizard/forthkit/README.md

 though it can create working FORTH-79, FORTH-83 (incomplete), and FORTH-94 (incomplete) languages.

+NOTE: this project and this readme is in an incoherent state at the moment.
+There are large changes being made to the code generation technique and directory structure of this project.
+For a coherent view of the prior paradigm, check out the `baseline` branch.

 ## Goals

 Forthkit will provide a toolkit for generating, building, and